 Find out which insurances we accept from our list of accepted insurances.

-At the Allergy & Asthma Center we pride ourselves on applying the most comprehensive testing methods.
+At the Premier Allergist we pride ourselves on applying the most comprehensive testing methods.
 Learn more about the allergy testing we offer and a list of common allergens we test for.

 Our billing line is available to assist you at 1-800-778-9923.